Visitors to downtown Washington, DC now have a new way to enjoy the skyline of the nation’s capital.

 The National Park Service (NPS) has resumed tours of the clock tower at the Old Post Office Pavilion.
 Tours were discontinued in early 2014 as work began on the $200 million construction project to convert the former post office to what is now Trump International Hotel.

-The tower will likely become a popular destination for those hoping to enjoy breathtaking views of the District.
-The Washington Monument is expected to remain closed for repairs until early 2019.
+The tower will undoubtedly become a popular destination for those hoping to enjoy breathtaking views of the District.
+Visitors commonly flock to the Washington Monument to enjoy majestic views from its 500-foot observation deck.
+The monument, hampered by frequent short-term closures in recent years, is expected to remain closed for repairs until early 2019.

-A tower visitor I spoke with says it seemed like the best alternative to the frequently closed Washington Monument, “this is the fifth time I’ve been here and it’s been closed off every time.”
-She learned of the tower’s reopening on Twitter and decided to add it to the itinerary of a group of 48 students and parents visiting from Mississippi.
+A visitor I spoke with says the tower seemed like the best alternative to the Washington Monument.
+“This is the fifth time I’ve been here and it’s been closed off every time,” she said.
+She learned of the tower’s reopening on Twitter before adding it to the itinerary of a group of 48 students and parents visiting from Mississippi.

-Visitors will also see exhibits detailing the history of the pavilion, where construction was finished in 1899.
+Visitors will also see exhibits detailing the history of the post office pavilion, where construction was completed in 1899.